thinktecture/relayserver/Documentation/en/relayserver.md

   * Under certain circumstances the on-premise connector demo service wasn't able to load a framework assembly.
   * The OnPremise-Connector is now able to recreate the `HttpClient` that is used to send responses to the RelayServer in case there are errors when posting.
   * HttpConfig needs to be explicitely initialized under certain circumstances.
+  * A newly created HttpClient now also receives the authentication header values of its predecessor.

 ## Version 2.2.0